nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:

-* has a need to manage a significant number of contacts
-* prefer desktop apps over other types
+A recruiter that
 * can type fast
 * prefers typing to mouse interactions
+* prefer desktop apps over other types
 * is reasonably comfortable using CLI apps
+* has a need to manage a significant number of applications
+* works for a company that gets applications for variety of roles
+* has a need to filter and categorise applicants by different fields

+**Value proposition**:

+It can be hard for recruiters to keep track of the plethora of clients with different skill sets, availability and experience.

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+This product will make recruiters’ lives easier through categorisation and filter features to easily access candidates they have in mind.
+Recruiters can manage contacts faster than a typical mouse/GUI driven app.

 ### User stories